Kazimierz Bartel: Second and third government (1926)

-Bartel's government contributed to a marked improvement in administration.
-This was primarily caused by the Prime Minister's organizational skills and knowledge.
-He was able to create an efficient system of government action in connection with the Sejm and officials of lower rank: "The ministers of the previous governments generally considered themselves as autonomous rulers, which influenced the private interests of the members of different parties in charge.
+Bartel's government contributed to a marked improvement in administration, which was primarily caused by the Prime Minister's organizational skills and knowledge.
+He created an efficient system of government action in connection with the Sejm and officials of lower rank: "The ministers of the previous governments generally considered themselves as autonomous rulers, which influenced the private interests of the members of different parties in charge.
 The government of Kazimierz Bartel was never focused or concentrated on any political ties and friendships.
 The officials of the Prime Minister were to validate the efficiency of each ministry.
 Each minister was responsible for the operation of his office and ministers could not engage in any political activities.
 Before his speech in the parliament on any topic, he had to submit the text to the Prime Minister himself for approval.
 Bartel demanded such procedures from every minister and senator of his cabinet and personally prepared the agenda for each meeting of the government and disallowed to discuss any topic without his permission or consent."

 Bartel also tried to improve the situation of the Polish Jews and the Jewish minority around the country.
 He was determined to eliminate the remnants of regulations dating back to the times of Tsar Nicholas II of Russia and Congress Poland, focused on the persecution of religious minorities, especially the Jews and the Gypsies.
 Bartel's cabinet announced that it is against such inhumane procedures and actions, and in 1927 the Prime Minister gave permission to adopt a law officially recognizing and granting rights to the Jewish communities.
 Bartel was also against enforcing certain laws to the nature of the economic sanctions imposed on the Jews.

 On 2 August 1926, the Parliament adopted an amendment to the Constitution (the so-called "August Novella"), significantly strengthening the role of the president.
-On 20 September 1926 the Christian Democratic Party raised a vote against two ministers in the government of Kazimierz Bartel – Antoni Sujkowski and Kazimierz Młodzianowski.
+On 20 September 1926 the Christian Democratic Party raised a vote against two ministers in the government of Bartel: Antoni Sujkowski and Kazimierz Młodzianowski.
 The party accused them of carrying out political purges in the state administration.
-Eventually, the vote was passed by the government; this forced Bartel and his cabinet to resign, however, Marshal Piłsudski ordered President Mościcki to appoint Bartel as Prime Minister once more as this was not in violation of the Constitution, but the anti-parliamentarian speakers and the socialist politicians, confused with the often changes in the administration and within the government, threatened the Sejm and even suggested a rebellion or another coup.
-Due to this conflict Bartel's third new cabinet only lasted four days.
+Eventually, the vote was passed by the government, which forced Bartel and his cabinet to resign, but Marshal Piłsudski ordered President Mościcki to appoint Bartel as prime minister.
+Once more, that was not in violation of the Constitution, but the anti-parliamentarian speakers and the socialist politicians, confused with the frequent changes in the administration and the government, threatened the Sejm and even suggested a rebellion or another coup.
+The conflict made Bartel's third new cabinet last only four days.